TheWhiteHackers/JS_Challenges_For_Beginners/README.md

 **Print all odd numbers from 1 to 100**

-Doing it manually would a pain here
+Doing it manually would a pain here...

 ```javascript
 console.log() your answer